Skip to content

 Installation Process & Timeline

-Professional installation typically takes 5-10 business days from start to finish.
-Most Perth facilities continue normal operations during installation, with work scheduled during off-peak hours to minimize disruption.
+Installation typically takes 5-7 days on-site for most facilities (up to 7-10 for the largest plants).
+Most Perth facilities continue normal operations, with work scheduled during off-peak hours.

 Site Assessment & Design (1-2 weeks)